boblord14/ds2-inventory-cleaner/README.md

 ### What about softbans?
 No, this program does *not* get you softbanned ingame from the online servers.
 You do not need to run DS2 offline, the anticheat doesn't check much, certainly not the pieces used by this software.

+### Why does this need to run as administrator?
+Administrator permissions mitigate the possibility for errors in the file extraction/access and the dll injection/loading in the ds2 exe.
+Realistically the program should be able to run without, but to I'd rather remove the possibility of a potential error in return for just granting admin access.

 ### Is this safe?
 As mentioned before, this program might trip antiviruses.
 Similar to Cheat Engine, this program performs a fair bit of memory editing on the Dark Souls II exe.
 A number of antiviruses don't like this, as it is a common technique used by numerous malicious programs.
 The dll injection and extraction of a packed file additionally don't do this program any favors in the eyes of antivirus software.
 Regardless of what any antiviruses may say, this is a safe piece of software.
 I'm not stupid enough to burn my credibility by publishing a virus on github.